I'd Do It All Again

 But still I'd do it all again.

-Over several months, the writer David Calcutt worked in care homes with people who have dementia, transcribing their words and stories, and turning them first into poems, and then into a play
+I'd Do It All Again is a play based on poems written by people with dementia.
+Over several months, the writer David Calcutt worked in care homes with people who have dementia, transcribing their words and stories, and turning them first into poems, and then into a play.

 I'd Do It All Again was a celebration of the lives and memories of people whose condition can so easily make them feel isolated and forgotten.
 The production featured a community cast; it was funded by Awards for All, and toured in 2018.